-So, I don’t know who is to blame here but on the official Drageus website, they claim that this game has an unique hint system and that it has dynamic boards.
+So, I don’t know who is to blame here, but on the official Drageus website, they claim that this game has a unique hint system and that it has dynamic boards.

-But the publishers aren’t navite English speakers so I can forgive that to an extend.
-Something I can’t forgive and found quite dissapointing is the actual lack of a hint system.
+But the publishers aren’t native English speakers, so I can forgive that to an extent.
+Something I can’t forgive and found quite disappointing is the actual lack of a hint system.
 I’m sorry, but I was unable to find this “unique hint system”.
 Now, if they meant with “unique hint system” the fact that you get more explanation about a certain type of mirror when you find the three glowing pedestals hidden in the level, then I don’t call that a hint system but a tutorial.

-Also, the options menu is a bit unpolished.
+Also, the options’ menu is a bit unpolished.
 You don’t go to the top option when you scrolled down to the bottom, and the game doesn’t tell you that the options autosave when you exit.
-So imagne my surprise when my game was suddenly in a different language because I was looking at the different options for this review.
+So image my surprise when my game was suddenly in a different language because I was looking at the different options for this review.

 The option to replay the intro is just filler.
-I’m sorry but the intro is just a few seconds long and has just one textbox with a bit of the story.
+But the intro is just a few seconds long and has just one text box with a bit of the story.

 So yeah, with that said, I think I have said everything I wanted to say about this game.
 Apart from my conclusion here.
 What is my actual conclusion?
 Let’s find out.